exploits-forsale/solstice/README.md

 All necessary outputs will be in the `outputs/` directory.

-If you would like to test on the PC version of GameScript, running the following command will build execute `build-exploit`, but will copy the artifacts to the GameScript directory and overwrite its autosave state so all you have to do is click "run code":
+If you would like to test on the PC version of GameScript, running the following command will execute `build-exploit` and copy the artifacts to the GameScript directory.
+This will overwrite its autosave state so all you have to do is click "run code":

 ```
 just generate
 ```

 Currently the stage2 shellcode attempts to open and run `run.exe` out of GameScript's `LocalState` directory.
+An `args.txt` file can be placed in the same directory contaning the command line string to pass to `run.exe`.

 ### Alternate build modes